exhibitionist-digital/ultra-examples/src/docs/ultra-docs.md

 ### Vendoring

 During development, it's helpful to utilise CDNs like `esm.sh`, `unpkg.com`, and `deno.land/x` to serve your projects dependencies.
 When deploying to production, you may want to forego the CDNs and serve your dependencies locally.
-We have a script for doing just this.
+We have a script for doing this encapsulated in the `vendor` task defined in `deno.json`:

 ```bash
 importMap=importMap.json deno run -A --unstable https://deno.land/x/ultra/vendor.ts